DougPfeffer-alt/reading-notes/class-09.md

   - If you want to use an image for the submit button, you can give the type attribute a value of image (type="image")

-  ## Vutton and hidden controls
+  ## Button and hidden controls

-  - The `<button>` elemnt was introduced to give users more control over how their button was used.
+  - The `<button>` element was introduced to give users more control over how their button was used.

   - To allow page authors to add values to forms that users cannot see, you use the (type='hidden") attribute.